winter-telescope/mirar/docs/source/installation.rst

     cd mirar
     bash install_mirar.sh

+This script will run for several minutes, with a lot of output in the terminal.
-This will create a conda environment called `mirar` and install all the necessary dependencies for you.
+It will create a conda environment called `mirar` and install all the necessary dependencies for you.
 It will also install mirar itself.
 You can specify an alternative name for the conda environment by instead running:

 .. code-block:: bash